stacynwigwe/portfolio/organizational-readiness.md

 ---

 ## Outcome
-The initiative increased **student confidence and self-management**, reducing delays caused by missed prerequisites and fostering more proactive planning behavior.
+The initiative increased student confidence and self-management, reducing delays caused by missed prerequisites and fostering more proactive planning behavior.
 Mentors reported smoother term transitions, while students expressed greater ownership over their academic and field experience milestones.

 By using a structured readiness framework rooted in empathy and communication, this project turned a system update into a meaningful shift in user behavior—strengthening trust between students, mentors, and institutional leadership.